 - glossitis, which causes a swollen, smooth, red tongue

 - a burning sensation in the mouth

-These symptoms occur because vitamin B-12 deficiency causes a reduction in red blood cell production, which results in less oxygen reaching the tongue.
+These symptoms occur due to a reduction in RBC production, which results in less oxygen reaching the tongue.

 The reduced amount of oxygen reaching the brain might be to blame for the thinking and reasoning problems.

-Being deficient in vitamin B-12 can affect a person’s mood, potentially causing irritability or depression.
+Being deficient in vitamin B12 can affect a person’s mood and may lead to mental health problems.

-A lack of red blood cells means that not enough oxygen reaches the gut.
+A lack of RBCs means that not enough oxygen reaches the gut.
 Insufficient oxygen here may lead to a person both feeling and being sick.
 It may also cause diarrhea.

-Even if a person gets enough vitamin B-12 in their diet, some underlying health conditions can affect the absorption of vitamin B-12 in the gut.
+Even if a person gets enough vitamin B12 in their diet, some underlying health conditions can affect the absorption of vitamin B12 in the gut.
+These conditions

 - eating a vegetarian or vegan diet

 - taking anti-acid medication for an extended period